Gamida Cell: Cross-Border Prepack Preserves Omisirge Commercialization

 Plan Terms, Releases, and Outcomes

 The plan classified claims into seven classes, with unsecured notes and secured loans as the only voting classes.
-The companys chapter 11 SEC filing states that Classes 3 and 4 voted and accepted the plan, while Classes 1, 2, and 5 were unimpaired and deemed to accept, and Class 7 was deemed to reject.
-The amended plan also sets out that the secured note holders received exit facility loans on a dollar for dollar basis and the unsecured notes converted into 100% of the new common equity, consistent with the debt to equity conversion described in the restructuring announcement https://www.globenewswire.com/news-release/2024/03/27/2853012/0/en/Gamida-Cell-Announces-Commencement-of-Restructuring-Process-Supported-by-Highbridge-Capital-Management.html.
+The filing reported that Classes 3 and 4 voted and accepted the plan, while Classes 1, 2, and 5 were unimpaired and deemed to accept, and Class 7 was deemed to reject.
+The Amended Plan also set out that secured note holders received exit facility loans on a dollar for dollar basis and the unsecured notes converted into 100% of the new common equity.

-The companys SEC disclosure about the chapter 11 case confirms that the plan was confirmed under sections 1129(a) and (b) and that the release, exculpation, and injunction provisions were approved as part of the confirmation package https://www.sec.gov/Archives/edgar/data/1600847/000121390024046485/ea020676201ex99-3_gamida.htm.
-That filing also records the effective date and the voting outcomes, providing a public market view of the same milestones described in the confirmation order.
+The SEC disclosure confirms that the plan was confirmed under sections 1129(a) and (b) and that release, exculpation, and injunction provisions were approved.
+That filing also records the effective date and the voting outcomes, providing a public market view of the same milestones described in the Confirmation Order.

 Release structure and opt in mechanics.
-The disclosure statement and confirmation order describe two way releases: a debtor side release in favor of consenting creditors and a consenting creditor release in favor of debtor parties, with the creditor release implemented on an opt in basis.
-The exculpation standard carved out gross negligence, willful misconduct, and actual fraud, and the plan injunction barred actions on account of released and discharged claims after the effective date, as summarized in the companys chapter 11 SEC filing.
+The Disclosure Statement and Confirmation Order describe two way releases: a debtor side release in favor of consenting creditors and a consenting creditor release in favor of debtor parties, with the creditor release implemented on an opt in basis.
+The exculpation standard carved out gross negligence, willful misconduct, and actual fraud, and the plan injunction barred actions on released and discharged claims after the effective date.
 These provisions were important to finalize the restructuring quickly and avoid post confirmation litigation.

 Effective date and closure.
-The plan became effective on May 24, 2024, as reflected in the companys chapter 11 SEC filing.
-The final decree entered on June 28, 2024 closed the case and terminated Krolls noticing services subject to wind down tasks.
+The plan became effective on May 24, 2024.
+The Final Decree entered on June 28, 2024 closed the case and terminated Krolls noticing services subject to wind down tasks.
 The short gap between filing and closure underscores the prepack structure and the lack of contested litigation.

 Professional oversight.
 The court approved retention of Cooley LLP as debtor counsel, Blank Rome LLP as co counsel, and Kroll Restructuring Administration LLC as administrative advisor and claims agent.
 Final fee orders approved modest professional fees, reflecting the compressed timeline and prepack structure.